mattnigh/ChatGPT3-Free-Prompt-List/pages/prompts/ChatGPT3_Prompts_for_Writing.md

 ---
 layout: default
-title: Prompts for Writing
+title: Writing
-parent: Prompts
+parent: Prompts for
 ---

 # Using ChatGPT for Writing